wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/fme-javascript-storage.md

 ---
 ## In-Built Storage

-In browser-based environments, the VWO FullStack JavaScript SDK automatically utilizes the browser’s localStorage API to persist user-related data.
+In browser-based environments, the VWO FME JavaScript SDK automatically utilizes the browser’s localStorage API to persist user-related data.
 This ensures a seamless user experience by maintaining state across page reloads and browser sessions.

 ### Key Benefits of Custom Storage: